 Multitudes of missionaries, missionaries-in-training, students and scholars have contributed research, studied in seminars and earned graduate degrees in Islamics over the years, facilitated by the renown faculty and adjunct staff.
 Hundreds of churches have been equipped to understand and relate to Muslim neighbors in seminars conducted throughout North America… Read More

 Trevor, Katie and their three children live in Columbia, South Carolina where he serves as the Managing Director of the Zwemer Center for Muslim Studies.
-He is also a professor of Muslim Studies and Missions studies at Columbia International University (CIU).
-He and his wife served as missionaries with Youth with a Mission for seven years.
-During their missionary service, they worked in South Asia among a 100% Muslim population.
+He is also a professor of Muslim Studies and Intercultural Studies at Columbia International University (CIU).
+He and his wife served as missionaries and worked in South Asia among a 100% Muslim population.
 After returning from the field, Trevor completed a Master’s Degree from Columbia International University in Muslim Studies.
-He is a PhD candidate at the Melbourne School of Theology.
+He also has a Ph.D. in Muslim Christian Relations from the Australian College of Theology.

 Ed Smither serves as professor and dean of intercultural studies at CIU.
 Ed spent 14 years serving in intercultural ministry in North Africa, France, and the USA.
 He earned a PhD in Historical Theology from the University of Wales-Trinity St. David and a PhD in Intercultural Studies from the University of Pretoria (South Africa).
 Ed’s areas of interest are early Christian studies, the history of mission, non-western mission movements, and theology of mission.
 His most recent books include Brazilian Evangelical Missions in the Arab World, Rethinking Constantine, and Mission in the Early Church.
 Ed is married to Shawn and they have three children.